The Fire Marshal's Office

 Fire Prevention Inspections

-Fire marshals are also responsible for the enforcement of the Virginia Statewide Fire Prevention Code as adopted and amended by the City of Alexandria.
-Staff routinely inspect existing properties for fire prevention and overall code compliance, as well as providing information to owners and occupants for achieving code compliance.
-Fire marshals inspect all commercial properties and any occupancy that requires operational permits for use such as places of assembly and educational use, hospitals, nursing homes, commercial day care facilities, and occupancies that store, use or manufacture hazardous materials.
-Fire marshals also respond to complaints of any fire safety issues or the improper storage of hazardous materials.
+The Fire Marshal’s Office enforce the provisions of the Virginia Statewide Fire Prevention Code as adopted and amended by the City of Alexandria.
+Staff routinely inspect and respond to complaints in existing properties to ensure code compliance for the protection of life and property from the hazards of fire and explosion.
+In addition, opportunity is provided to educate business owners and occupants on fire safety and how best to institute best practices to achieve code compliance.
+The Fire Marshal’s Office inspect all commercial properties and any occupancy that requires operational permits for use such as places of assembly, educational facilities, hospitals, nursing homes, commercial day care facilities, and occupancies that store, use or manufacture hazardous materials.

 Fire and Explosion Investigations

 The Fire Marshal's Office investigates fire and explosive incidents to determine the origin and cause of the event.
-The data collected during an investigation is of great significance because it can expose a serious crime such as arson.
-It also provides valuable statistics on fire trends and information essential in developing programs to reduce fire risk in the future.
+The data and evidence collected during an investigation is of great significance because it can determine how a fire or explosion occurred and if any fire related laws, such as arson, was violated and to provide valuable statistics on fire trends and information essential in developing programs to reduce fire and explosion risk in the future.

 Hazardous Materials and Environmental Investigations

 Hazardous materials are substances or materials, in any form or quantity, which pose unreasonable risk to safety, health or property when released from their container.
 Some hazardous materials are more common than others and many can be found within household environments.
-Many of these products are used on a daily basis without any incident, but can cause problems if not properly handled or disposed.
+Many of these products are used daily without any incident but can cause problems if not properly handled or disposed.

 Examples of common hazardous materials include: